Heckman Selection Model

 -

 Sign of : reveals the direction of selection.
-Negative (with positive in the selection equation) means positive selection — those who select in have higher outcomes than a random draw from the population.
+Negative means negative selection () — those who select in have lower unobserved outcome potential than a random draw from the population, so OLS on the selected sample underestimates the population mean.

 What to Report in a Table